Milo-group/Enriching-Reaction-Scopes-by-Classification-/Extra Case studies/Deoxyfluorination/README.md

- In this folder there are two folder containing the date without Hot One Encoded (HOE) vectors or without HOE vectors and without a base feature.
+ In this folder thereis one folder containing the data without OHE vectors and without a base feature.
 This folder also contains the full, undivided raw data:  ```UnitedData_Deoxy.csv```